Kaziranga, the Kingdom of the One-Horned Rhino

 Kaziranga National Park Information Centre

-Picture yourself facing the great one-horned rhino, grazing gracefully among the tall elephant grass.
-Yes, you are in Kaziranga National Park and Tiger Reserve, one of the last refuges of the one-horned rhinoceros in Assam, India.
-As part of our Assam tour, we visited Pobitora and Kaziranga wildlife sanctuaries.
-Pobitora and Kaziranga are the two main wildlife sanctuaries that have a large population of Indian one-horned rhinos.
+Imagine standing face-to-face with the majestic one-horned rhino as it grazes gracefully among the tall elephant grass.
+Welcome to Kaziranga National Park and Tiger Reserve, one of the last refuges of the one-horned rhinoceros in Assam, India.

 Small horn on the nose of the rhino